ExpectTM/ClientContactApp/README.md

 1. Introduction:
  - Overview: The project is a client and contact management system that allows users to create, view, and manage clients and their associated contacts.
-The system is designed to be efficient and userfriendly, addressing the needs of businesses to organize their customer and contact information.
+The system is designed to be efficient and user-friendly, addressing the needs of businesses to organize their customer and contact information.
  - Objective: The main objective of this system is to enable users to easily link clients with contacts, manage their details, and streamline contact management processes.

 2. Tech Stack: